-We did not grant any options to buy AB Holding Units during 2020, 2019 or 2018.
+We did not grant any options to buy AB Holding Units during 2022, 2021 or 2020.
 Historically, options granted to employees generally were exercisable at a rate of 20% of the AB Holding Units subject to such options on each of the first five anniversary dates of the date of grant; options granted to Eligible Directors generally were exercisable at a rate of 33.3% of the AB Holding Units subject to such options on each of the first five anniversary dates of the first three anniversary dates of the date of grant.

-The option-related activity in our equity compensation plans during 2020 is as follows:
+The option-related activity in our equity compensation plans during 2022 is as follows:

-Options to Buy AB Holding Units Weigh Avera Exerc Pric Per Op ige ise e Weighted Average Remaining Contractual Term (Years) Aggregate Intrinsic Value Outstanding as of December 31, 2019 159,349 \$ 23.93 2.1 Granted - - Exercised (5,182) 28.46 Forfeited Expired (5,182) 28.46 Outstanding as of December 31, 2020 148,985 23.61 1.2 \$ 1.5 Exercisable as of December 31, 2020 148,985 23.61 1.2 1.5 Vested or expected to vest as of December 31, 2020 148,985 23.61 1.2 1.5
+Options to Buy AB Holding Units Weighted Average Exercise Price Per Option Weighted Average Remaining Contractual Term (Years) Aggregate Intrinsic Value (in thousands)

+Outstanding as of December 31, 2021 5,774 \$ 20.12 0.33

+Granted - -

+Exercised (5,774) 20.12

+Forfeited

+Expired

+Outstanding as of December 31, 2022 \$ \$ -

+Exercisable as of December 31, 2022 \$ \$ -

+Vested or expected to vest as of December 31, 2022 \$ \$ -

-The total intrinsic value of options exercised during 2020, 2019 and 2018 was \$32,368, \$3.7 million and \$8.9 million, respectively.
+The total intrinsic value of options exercised during 2022, 2021 or 2020 was \$0.2 million, \$2.2 million and \$32,368, respectively.

 Under the fair value method, compensation expense is measured at the grant date based on the estimated fair value of the options awarded (determined using the Black-Scholes option valuation model) and is recognized over the requisite service period.
-We recorded no compensation expense related to option grants in 2020, 2019 or 2018 as no options were granted.
-As of December 31, 2020, there was no compensation expense related to unvested option grants not yet recognized in the consolidated statement of income.
+As we did not grant any option awards in 2022, 2021 or 2020, no compensation expense was recorded.
+As of December 31, 2022, there was no compensation expense related to unvested option grants not yet recognized in the consolidated statement of income.